The Key to Employee Motivation?

 When the engineers were asked what they would have liked to happen, the most common answers were 'let us try to see if anything we made could be re-used elsewhere for the company', 'let us build a prototype' and even just 'let us present about what we did for two years'.
 Note that all of these require additional work from these engineers, which they are happy to do - they key is the validation of their hard work.

-It doesn't take much to make people feel unappreciated, but it also only takes a small effort to make them feel that their efforts are valued.
+KEY POINT: It doesn't take much to make people feel unappreciated, but it also only takes a small effort to make them feel valued.